Skip to main content

 Multiple award contracts in a request for proposals shall be conducted and awarded in accordance with the requirements for a request for proposals procurement process and awarded in accordance with point thresholds and other methodology set forth in the request for proposals describing how multiple award contracts will be awarded with enough specificity as to avoid the appearance of any favoritism affecting the decision of whether to award a multiple contract and who should receive a multiple award contract.

 Utah Admin.
-Rules R33-12-301 (May 23, 2022)
+Rules R33-12-301 (July 8, 2024)

-Primary and secondary contracts
+Primary and Secondary Contracts

 Designations of multiple award contracts as primary and secondary may be made provided a statement to that effect is contained in the solicitation documents.
 When the Procurement Official determines that the need for procurement items will exceed the capacity of any single primary contractor, secondary contracts may be awarded to additional contractors.